Candle Care 101

 Need to troubleshoot?
 Have an issue burning your candle all the way through?
 Or finding ways to make your beauty burn better for longer?
 Get ready because we are going to break it all down with this guide and give you some bright ideas.

-Here are 2 simple tips you can implement to ensure your candle lasts longer and burns better:
+Here are some simple steps you can implement to ensure your candle lasts longer and burns better:

 When lighting your Lee & Lou candle for the first time, it is very important to wait until the wax pool liquifies all the way out to the sides of the vessel.
 Once the wax pool is completely melted out to the edges, then you can blow out your candle.